kmalillos/Project2/README.md

-# DoJo - Dog Journal
+# DoJo: Dog Journal

 Ever wonder what your best friend is doing when you're apart?
 When's the last time he walked, ate, or went potty?

-DoJo (Dog Journal) can help you, you and your partner, or you and your roommates ~~stalk~~ keep track of your furry friend!
+The DoJo: Dog Journal application can help you, you and your partner, or you and your roommates ~~stalk~~ keep track of your furry friend!

 ### Try It Out (Login details below): [Live Page Here](https://dojo-dogjournal.herokuapp.com/)